Siddi, Sardinia

-Siddi is a comune (municipality) in the Province of Medio Campidano in the Italian region Sardinia, located about 50 km northwest of Cagliari and about 11 km north of Sanluri in the Marmilla historical sub-region.
+Siddi is a village and comune (municipality) in the Province of Medio Campidano in the autonomous island region of Sardinia in Italy, located about 50 km northwest of Cagliari and about 11 km north of Sanluri in the historical sub-region of Marmilla.
+It has 541 inhabitants.

-Siddi borders the following municipalities: Baressa, Collinas, Gonnoscodina, Gonnostramatza, Lunamatrona, Pauli Arbarei, Ussaramanna.
-It is home to several archaeological findings, including a domus de janas from the Ozieri culture, a Giants' tomb and several nuraghe villages.
+Siddi is home to several archaeological findings, including a domus de janas from the Ozieri culture, a Giants' tomb and several nuraghe villages.

+Siddi borders the municipalities of Baressa, Collinas, Gonnoscodina, Gonnostramatza, Lunamatrona, Pauli Arbarei, and Ussaramanna.

+Demographics

+As of 2026, the population is 541, of which 49.9% are male, and 50.1% are female.
+Minors make up 5.5% of the population, and seniors make up 41.2%.

+Immigration

+As of 2025, immigrants make up 1.6% of the population.
+The 5 largest foreign countries of birth are France, Croatia, Cuba, Germany, and Romania.